Priva28/Priva28/README.md

 My name is Christian and here are a few things about me:

 ⚡️  i'm a developer focused on swift and apple platforms, but with experience across a range of languages and platforms.

 ☄️  right now i'm working at [**hyper online**](hyper.online) as an iOS developer, and just released my own app on the app store called [**quanta**](quantavinyl.app).

+💛  i love and have a great appreciation for beautifully designed user experiences and software.

 🎉  i participated in and won the swift student challenge in 2020 and 2021.

 #